ImangazalievM/Scripto/README.md

     }
 }
 ```
-For correct work of JS-interface must not contain methods with the same name.
+For correct work JS-interface must not contain methods with the same name.
 Otherwisе library will throws an exception.
 Also we don't need to set ```@JavaScriptInterface``` annotation.

 2. Add interface to Scripto: